Lurs: History

 Lurs are a mixture of Iranian tribes, originating from Central Asia and the pre-Iranic tribes of western Iran, such as the Kassites (whose homeland appears to have been in what is now Lorestan) and Gutians.
 In accordance with geographical and archaeological matching, some historians argue that the Elamites were the Proto-Lurs, whose language became Iranian only in the Middle Ages.
 The distinctive characteristics of the Lur dialects imply that they were Iranized by Persis rather than Media.

+The Luri language was first mentioned in Tarikh-i Guzida, where Hamdullah Mustawfi claimed that ح, خ, ش, ص, ض, ط، ظ, ع, غ, and ق did not exist in the Luri language.
+The oldest surviving Luri manuscript was 3 pages and dated back to the 11th Islamic century.
+The Arabic term "الرطانة" (ar-Riṭāna), meaning "speaking in an unintelligible way" or "to speak a non-Arabic language" was used in "Nukhbat al-dahr", an 8th century book, to describe the language of a region named "Lūz" (لوز), a misspelling of "Lur".
+The author wrote that "the region of Lūz, its people live in a mountain attached to Isfahān mountains with a length of seven days in which tribes of Kurds live … the people of this region have their own language which resembles "riṭāna", although their dominant language is Persian."

 The history of the Lurs is closely linked with the dynasties that ruled in Khuzestan, Shiraz, Isfahan, Hamadan and in the Zagros Mountains.
 The Buyid dynasty is known to have produced coins at Izeh.
 In 935, they marched their forces through Lorestan.
 The Karkheh River was later controlled by the Hasanwayhid dynasty, who used Sarmadj as their capital.
 In c.
 1009, they conquered Shapur-Khwast (Khorramabad).
 In 1042, the Seljuk Empire besieged Shapur-Khwast, then ruled by the Kakuyid dynasty.
 Between 1152 and 1174/75, Lorestan and some of Khuzestan was controlled by a Turkic lord named Husam al-Din Shuhla.
 The tribal structure of the Lurs, whose development culminated with the arrival of the Atabegs, was unaffected by any outside attempts to conquer Lorestan or seize portions of its land.
 When Hulagu led the invasion of Iran in 1253, Möngke had specifically ordered him to "remove the Lur and Kurd, who consistently cause us difficulties along our routes and stand against us."

-After the Luri tribal insurgency in Pahlavi Iran against the newly coronated Reza Shah, the Lur lands were brought into the normal system of Iranian government, which included forcibly making semi-nomadic tribesmen settle.
+After the Luri tribal insurgency in Pahlavi Iran against the newly crowned Reza Shah, the Lur lands were brought into the normal system of Iranian government, which included forcibly making semi-nomadic tribesmen settle.
 The semi-nomadic way of life that many Bakhtiaris and Lurs were familiar with, however, returned as a result of Reza Shah's toppling in 1941 and the period of less effective rule during the early years of Mohammad Reza Pahlavi's reign.
 In 1986, at the time of the publication of Vladimir Minorsky's entry on the Lurs in the 2nd edition of the Encyclopaedia of Islam, a sizeable portion of the Lurs and Bakhtiaris were still living that way of life.